San Francisco views from above

 A short ride from downtown on the J line Muni, Dolores park next to the Castro and Dolores area is a large grassy area with spectacular panoramic views of the Mission and entire downtown district.
 The upper terraced grass areas have just been planted and are off-limits, but you can still get dramatic views from the lower terrace areas closer to the tennis courts below.
 If you want to sit on the grassy areas, then head out to the lower terrace next to the tennis courts.
 Weekends are very busy and fun for people watching and picnicking at Dolores park.

-Twin Peaks lookout point
+San Francisco views from the Twin Peaks lookout point

 For the best view of San Francisco and the surrounding Bay Area, you need to drive all the way up to Twin Peaks.
 Not an easy place to access without personal transportation, it’s still worth the effort because you will get panoramic views of the entire downtown area and surrounding outer neighborhoods which makes this one of the most popular view areas to visit in the city.
 If you have extra time take some of the trails to surrounding lookout points behind the viewpoint and you will get different vistas to enjoy and a more unique experience than just the scenic lookout.

-Alcatraz prison lookout
+San Francisco views from the Alcatraz prison lookout

 From the top of Alcatraz island fronting the prison, if you walk to the edge at the look out point, the views back to the city skyline are really stunning.
 From the prison lookout, you can practically see all the major landmarks and attractions around the city.
 This is probably one of closest areas to the city where you can get a great view to photograph of the San Francisco skyline along with touring a historic penitentiary.

-De Young Museum tower
+San Francisco views from the De Young Museum tower

 After you have visited the many unique art galleries at the De Young Museum, take an elevator ride up the tower and you get some fantastic views of the main square at Golden Gate Park with views to the Richmond district and out to the Pacific ocean.
 You can also see the Golden Gate bridge and bay area from the tower.
 Also in the distance you will also be able to see views of downtown San Francisco, making this visit one of a kind in this area of the city with completely different views of the area from above.
 You can visit any time to check out the views but sunny days are preferable to see more details from the tower view.